Skip navigation

 — It leaves from O’Hare International Airport.

-Complete this exercise to Practice the present simple tense.
+Practice 1.
+Practice using the present simple tense.